Pua Kealoha: 1920 Antwerp Olympic medals

-Kealoha represented the United States at the 1920 Summer Olympics in Antwerp, Belgium as a 17-year-old.
-He won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay with teammates Perry McGillivray, Norman Ross and Duke Kahanamoku.
-The U.S. relay team set a new world record of 10:04.4 in the event final.
-Individually, Kealoha also received a silver medal for his second-place performance in the men's 100-meter freestyle and finished with a time of 1:02.6.
+Kealoha represented the United States at the August, 1920 Summer Olympics in Antwerp, Belgium as a 17-year-old.
+As many as eight Hawaiians made the U.S. Olympic team that year.
+Kealoha won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay with teammates Perry McGillivray, Norman Ross and Hawaiian champion Duke Kahanamoku.
+The U.S. relay team set a new Olympic and world record of 10:04.4 in the event final.

+Individually, Kealoha also received a silver medal in the 1920 Olympics for his second-place performance in the men's 100-meter freestyle with a time of 1:02.6 finishing second to Hawaiian Champion Duke Kahanamoku.